The 7th Privacy Symposium Africa

 Africa is experiencing rapid digital transformation, with the expansion of internet access, digital ID programs, artificial intelligence, fintech, e-governance, and other innovations reshaping economies and societies.
 While these digital advancements promise greater efficiency, inclusion, and economic growth, they also raise profound questions about privacy, power, and trust in the digital age.

-The 7th Privacy Symposium Africa (PSA 2025) will provide a premier platform to critically examine these pressing issues.
-Gathering leading data protection experts, regulators, policymakers, civil society actors, legal professionals, and industry leaders, PSA 2025 will foster discussions, collaborations, and policy solutions aimed at ensuring that Africa’s digital transformation is both rights-respecting and inclusive.
+The 7th Privacy Symposium Africa (PSA 2025) provided a premier platform to critically examine these pressing issues.
+Gathering leading data protection experts, regulators, policymakers, civil society actors, legal professionals, and industry leaders, PSA 2025 fostered discussions, collaborations, and policy solutions aimed at ensuring that Africa’s digital transformation is both rights-respecting and inclusive.

 Theme Rationale

-The theme of “Redefining Privacy, Power, and Trust in Africa’s Digital Future” reflects the urgent need to re-evaluate the governance of digital ecosystems on the continent.
-Key issues to be explored include:
+The theme of “Redefining Privacy, Power, and Trust in Africa’s Digital Future” reflected the urgent need to re-evaluate the governance of digital ecosystems on the continent.
+Key issues explored included:

-This theme aims to inspire thought leadership, policy interventions, and actionable strategies to shape Africa’s digital future in a manner that prioritizes human rights, data protection, and democratic governance.
+This theme aimed at inspiring thought leadership, policy interventions, and actionable strategies to shape Africa’s digital future in a manner that prioritizes human rights, data protection, and democratic governance.

 Master Classes